 Commercially manufactured chicken feeds started hitting the market to not only facilitate year round-egg and chick production by poultry birds, but also to allow folks who lived outside of the shrinking rural regions of America to also keep chickens for personal use and profit.

 We can harken back to the days of old and allow our chickens to feed themselves for free – while infusing more of a natural and protein rich diet onto the flock in the process.

-Suburban and even urban homesteaders can also adopt the clever and free chicken feeding ideas into their husbandry efforts if they use their yard space wisely, and make or buy portable chicken hoop runs or small chicken tractors with long handles that resemble rickshaws and can be moved about easily by the keepers.
+Suburban and even urban homesteaders can also adopt the clever and free or cheap chicken feeding ideas into their husbandry efforts if they use their yard space wisely, and make or buy portable chicken hoop runs or small chicken tractors with long handles that resemble rickshaws and can be moved about easily by the keepers.

 #1.
 Compost Pile